nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `exportemail friends.txt`<br>
        Expected: Emails of last searched contacts are exported to emails.txt

-### Undo and Redo
+### Undo and Redo Test

+1. Undoing the most recent command
    1. Test case: `undo` after program start up
-    1. Expected: Error detail shown for having no commands to undo
+      Expected: Error detail shown for having no commands to undo
    2. Test case: `delete -a` followed by `undo`
-    1. Expected: `delete -a` deletes all contacts. `undo` brings back all deleted contacts.
+      Expected: `delete -a` deletes all contacts. `undo` brings back all deleted contacts.
-3. Test case: `redo`
-    1. Prerequisites: An `undo` command was successfully run immediately before
+2. Redoing a successful `undo` command run immediately before
+   1. Test case: `redo`
-    2. Expected: The effect of the `undo` command is reversed
+       1. Expected: The effect of the `undo` command is reversed
-4. Test case: `redo`
-    1. Prerequisites: A command that is not `undo` was run immediately before
+3. Redoing a most recent command with no `undo` command immediately before
+   1. Test case: `redo`
-    2. Expected: Error detail shown for having no commands to redo
+      1. Expected: Error detail shown for having no commands to redo

 ### Loading/Saving data

 1. Dealing with missing/corrupted data files
    1. Remove a `{` from data/profBook.json

       Expected: ProfBook will be empty on load.

       1. Test case: `exit`

          Expected: profBook.json will be overwritten and no longer corrupted.

    2. Delete data/profBook.json

       Expected: ProfBook will be populated with dummy data on load.

       1. Test case: `exit`

          Expected: profBook.json will be recreated in the data directory

 ## Effort